kamping-site/kamping/docs/parameter_handling.md

 To summarize, there are three ways to pass parameters to KaMPIng:
 1. **in** parameter: the caller directly provides the parameter required by the MPI call such as the `sendbuf`, `sendcounts`, `recvcounts` etc.
-2. **out** parameter: the caller does not provide the parameter, asks KaMPIng to internally compute/infer the parameter and return the value to the caller.
+2. **out** parameter: the caller does not provide the parameter but asks KaMPIng to internally compute/infer the parameter and return the value to the caller.
-3. **omitted** parameter: the caller does not provide the parameter, (implicitly) asks KaMPIng to internally compute/infer the parameter but is not interested in its value.
+3. **omitted** parameter: the caller does not provide the parameter and (implicitly) asks KaMPIng to internally compute/infer the parameter but is not interested in its value.
 Therefore it is discared once the wrapped MPI call has completed.

 **Note**: KaMPIng will show an error message at compile time if any required parameter is missing.